MrunalGedam10/Zomato-landing-page/README.md

-This is Zomato clone
+# This is my zomato landing page clone

-Edited
+## Done with first commit.

-new
+## Set Up created here for our appln